 Making the soup is a simple enough procedure.
 Let’s break it down.

-How to Make this Sweet Pepper-Sweet Corn Chowder – The Recipe Method
+How to Make Corn Chowder – The Recipe Method

 First, melt down the butter in a large pot over medium heat and add the bacon.
 Cook it down about 10 minutes, or until the bacon begins to crisp up.
 Toss in the peppers and onion and give it a nice stir.
 Cook the batch another 7-8 minutes or so to soften them up.

 Add the flour to the pot and stir it in.
 Cook it down for another minute.
-Then, slowly stir in the water or chicken broth and bring the mix to a quick boil.
+Then, slowly stir in the water or chicken broth and bring to a boil.

-Reduce the heat to a simmer and add your chopped potatoes, chili flakes and basil.
+Reduce the heat to a simmer, stirring occasionally, and add potatoes, chili flakes and basil.
 Taste it for salt and pepper and add those in to your preference.

-Simmer the whole pot about 20 minutes to let the flavors develop.
+Simmer the whole pot about 20 minutes to let the flavors develop and until the potatoes are tender.
 The chowder will thicken up for you.

 Finally, serve into bowls and top with chopped cilantro, reserved corn kernels and chili peppers.